redis/redis-doc/topics/cluster-spec.md

 report an error if the user will try to execute commands about keys that belong to unassigned slots.

-However before to return an error to the caller, when a slot is found to be be unassigned, the client should try to fetch the slots configuration again to check if the cluster is now configured properly.
+However before returning an error to the caller, when a slot is found to be unassigned, the client should try to fetch the slots configuration again to check if the cluster is now configured properly.